LG K62

 The LG K62 (also known as LG K52) is a mid-range Android smartphone manufactured by LG Electronics, announced and released in September 2020 and released worldwide in November 2020, along with LG K22, LG K42 and LG K52 released in September 2020, as the 4th phone for the 6th generation of the LG K series phones lineup.
 The phone is similar to its predecessor, LG K61.
 But it has 28 MP front camera, flaunts a smooth, silky matte glass finish that's fingerprint resistant, fingerprint sensor on the side, LG 3D Sound Engine, wide-screen display with 20:9 ratio and the camera arranged on a square along with the dual-LED flash sensor, similar to the Samsung Galaxy A12's camera array.

-In Brazil the model line was shifted and the K62 was sold as LG K62+, the K52 as LG K62, and the K42 as LG K52.
+In Brazilian authorized markets, the model line was shifted and the K62 was sold as the LG K62+, the K52 as LG K62, and the K42 as LG K52.

-In South Korea on October 25, 2020, the LG Q52 was presented, which is a rebranding of the LG K52.
+In South Korea on October 25, 2020, it was sold under the name LG Q52, was announced, which is a rebranding of the LG K52.